uditpramanik/Chess-Project_Python/README.md

 This program generates a chessboard and renders the chess pieces according to the FEN notation

+The main code can be found in the .py(Python file) : Final_Project Chess.py

+Additional Instruction can be found in the file : Readme for Git.pdf

+All the files can be found together in an downloadable zip file titled :

+Description :

 This project report effectively describes a Python program which reads FEN notation as described in  problem statement from a file and  subsequently generates a 800 x 800 px chessboard based  populated with chesspieces based on the FEN notation.Then it exports the image in PNG format with the same file name as the input file.